Go to the profile of Commission Factory

 For example, Commission Factory's platform reports allow advertisers to view customised reports based on different metrics and filters to get rich data.
 Advertisers can even access an attribution report that shows how an affiliate has assisted the conversion throughout the consumer journey.

-Implement UTM Parameters Correctly
+Implement UTM parameters correctly

 UTMs (Urchin Tracking Module) are tags advertisers can add at the end of a URL to track how users interact upon clicking on your link.
 Currently, GA4 requires non-Google channels to utilise their UTM Parameters, a manual tagging solution, for identifying clicks in its new platform.